Before the ministry vision statement examples, let’s define what it is.

 To keep your ministry vision statement balanced, invite about 5-10 women to a meeting.
 Have some donuts, coffee, and tea, and use the time to brainstorm and imagine.
 Writing one alone is a risk because you may have blind spots you’re not aware of or be narrow in scope because it just… you …are…one person.

 Having diverse opinions, ideas, and experience backgrounds will position you to have a comprehensive, far-reaching vision statement that will grow with the women’s ministry.

 If your governing committee was productive, you can use the work they did to get feedback from the other women, but NOT IMMEDIATELY!
 I recommend you allow the women to brainstorm fresh and uninfluenced.

 Walk them through similar processes you did with the board or advisory committee: what we’ve got, what is insufficient, and what’s missing entirely.

 Explore what ministry gaps exist in women’s ministry…again.

 For the group of women, make it fun, light, and conversational.

 Ask them what is needed in the ministry areas you’re pursuing.
-Exploring what’s missing is a great first start to writing your ministry vision statement and to generating some good ideas.
+Exploring what’s missing is a great start to writing your ministry vision statement and generating some good ideas.